Skip to main content

 Why Don’t Antibiotics Kill Viruses?

 Overuse and inappropriate prescribing of antibiotics worldwide is leading to the global healthcare issue of antibiotic resistance.
-However, the issue of antibiotic resistance can be confusing for many patients.
 You may be told you cannot use an antibiotic for a viral infection because they are ineffective and may lead to “antibiotic resistance”.

-Why don’t antibiotics kill viral infections, and how can overuse of an antibiotic lead to “antibiotic resistance”?
+But why don’t antibiotics kill viral infections, and how can overuse of an antibiotic lead to “antibiotic resistance”?
+Some reasons are that:

 List of common illnesses caused by viruses

-Most viral illnesses do not need special medication and are “self-limiting”, meaning your own immune system will kick in and fight off the illness.
-However, this can take time; a cough and cold can last from 7 to 10 days and the flu or COVID might keep you down for 1 to 2 weeks or more.
+Most viral illnesses do not need special medication and are “self-limiting”.
+This means that usually your own immune system will kick in and fight off the illness, but this can take time.
+A cough and cold can last from 7 to 10 days and the flu, RSV or COVID might keep you down for 1 to 2 weeks or more.

 If you have tested positive for COVID-19, be sure to contact your doctor for further advice.
-Antiviral medications are now available for some high-risk groups with COVID-19, and vaccinations are recommended for adults and children as young as 6 months of age, with boosters if eligible.
+Antiviral medications are now available for some high-risk groups with COVID-19, and vaccinations or boosters may be recommended.

 How are viruses different from bacteria?